freeCodeCamp/freeCodeCamp/curriculum/challenges/english/19-foundational-c-sharp-with-microsoft/debug-c-sharp-console-applications/implement-the-visual-studio-code-debugging-tools-for-c-sharp.md

 ## --assignment--

-Complete the [Implement the Visual Studio Code Debugging Tools for C#](https://learn.microsoft.com/training/modules/implement-visual-studio-code-debugging-tools/) module on Microsoft Learn.
+Complete the <a href="https://learn.microsoft.com/training/modules/implement-visual-studio-code-debugging-tools/" target="_blank" rel="noreferrer">Implement the Visual Studio Code Debugging Tools for C#</a> module on Microsoft Learn.
 Then, answer the question below.

 ## --text--